 - Make clear what students should expect from their educational experience

-- Help students learn more effectively, contributing to educational equity
+- Help students learn more effectively by explicitly stating what a student needs to know and do, contributing to student success and educational equity

 - Help faculty plan a coherent undergraduate educational experience in the degree program and design courses and curricula to systematically advance a program’s SLOs

 - Allow faculty to assess student learning and gauge the effectiveness of a curriculum, informing adjustments to courses, curriculum, and instruction